Jeff Nelson (umpire)

-Jeffrey Brian Nelson (born June 1, 1965) is an American professional baseball umpire in Major League Baseball (MLB), who was named to the National League (NL) staff prior to the 1999 season, and has worked throughout both major leagues since 2000.
+Jeffrey Brian Nelson (born June 1, 1965) is an American former professional baseball umpire in Major League Baseball (MLB), who was named to the National League (NL) staff prior to the 1999 season, and worked in both major leagues from 2000 until his retirement after the 2023 regular season.

-A graduate of Bethel University in St. Paul, Minnesota, he wears uniform number 45.
-Nelson was promoted to crew chief starting with the 2014 season.
+A graduate of Bethel University in St. Paul, Minnesota, he wore uniform number 45.
+Nelson was a crew chief from 2014 to 2023.

 Umpiring career

 Nelson was named as the Top Prospect at the Joe Brinkman Umpiring School in 1989.

 He was promoted to the National League prior to the 1999 season along with Paul Nauert to fill vacancies left by the retirements of Jim Quick and Harry Wendelstedt.

 While in the minor leagues, Nelson was the chief rules instructor at the former Brinkman-Froemming umpire school in Cocoa, Florida from 1997 until the school's closing in 1998.
 He continues to teach at umpire clinics in the off-season.
 Additionally, Nelson is currently the secretary/treasurer of the major league umpires' union, the Major League Baseball Umpires Association.

+Nelson retired prior to the 2024 season, and Chris Guccione succeeded him as crew chief.